robincher/node-apex-api-security/README.md

 - `nonce`

-An arbitrary number, needs to be different after each successful API call.
-Defaults to the current unix timestamp.
+An arbitrary string, needs to be different after each successful API call.
+Defaults to 32 bytes random value encoded in base64.

 - `timestamp`